keinsell/timo/README.md

 ## About

-The scope of the project was quite narrow, so I decided to extend it with a few nonsensical things that were not mentioned in the order: authentication, database integration, creating a Docker image or some simple CI/CD.
+The scope of the project was quite narrow, so I decided to extend it with a few nonsensical things that were not mentioned in the order: authentication (maybe), database integration, creating a Docker image or some simple CI/CD.
 Below I've listed a few features along with links to their PRs (using `git-flow` alone is a pain, especially with a small project) but I think it might make the review a little easier.

 - Application can xyz...